n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 rules designed to match them in subsequences.
 Therefore, this feature must be applied before all other many-to-one substitutions.

-> Note: Akhand ligatures are rare in Gurmukhi.
+> Note: Akhand ligatures are rare in Gurmukhi text.

 ![KSsa ligation](/images/gurmukhi/kassa-ligation.png)